Sustainability

 3.Language skill improvement program—Fuji Global 1 (about 300 participants per year)

 Improving the language skills of employees that are dispatched overseas and the key personnel in Japan that serve as venues for contact from overseas will be crucial as Fuji Electric continues to globalize its business.
-An aggregate total of 2,600 employees have participated in this program over the past three years.
+An aggregate total of 3,200 employees have participated in this program since fiscal 2017.

 We aim to supply the individuals who will be central to future development with opportunities to acquire the language skills that will enable them to function on the global stage.
 This program is thus anticipated to help accelerate the pace at which we are able to foster globally competent human resources that can be effective contributors to the workplace.